Dorcas-Amoo/ms4-project-arikefoods/README.md

                             ```
                             python3 manage.py collectstatic
                             ```

 [Back To Table of Contents](#table-of-contents)

 ## Credits & References
-From my research, the following made an impact in the successful completion of this project as it had been extremely challenging yet enjoyable.
+From my research, the following contributed positively and made an impact in the successful completion of this project as it had been extremely challenging yet productive and enjoyable.
 I have also learnt a lot from completing the project.
 Please kindly see links below.
 Thank you.

 ### Content